ropnop/kerbrute/README.md

   kerbrute [command]

 Available Commands:
-  bruteforce    Bruteforce username:password combos, from a file or stdin bruteuser     Bruteforce a single user's password from a wordlist help          Help about any command passwordspray Test a single password against a list of users
+  bruteforce    Bruteforce username:password combos, from one or two files or stdin bruteuser     Bruteforce a single user's password from a wordlist help          Help about any command passwordspray Test a single password against a list of users